 The cadets were clearly engaged, asking detailed questions and crowding to the front afterward to ask further questions—and meet Scott, of course.

-Hawkins is delighted that West Point has already invited his group back for next year.
-“This was a great opportunity to consult with this talented group of individuals who are going to do great things for our country—making it fun and interesting for them as opposed to pointing our finger at them and telling them what not to do,” Hawkins said.
+McMillan is delighted that the West Point cadets responded so positively.
+“This was a great opportunity to consult with this talented group of individuals who are going to do great things for our country—making it fun and interesting for them as opposed to pointing our finger at them and telling them what not to do."